SvDvorak/svdvorak.github.io/cv.md

 ### Örebro University
 September 2008 - June 2011

-Studied the now defunct program Simulation and Computer Games Technology for three years, received a Bachelor of Computer Science.
+I studied the now defunct program Simulation and Computer Games Technology for three years and received a Bachelor of Computer Science.
 <br />
 <br />